 To determine the national prevalence of bacteriologically confirmed pulmonary TB in Zimbabwean population aged ≥15years within the period 2013/ 2014

-• To establish the prevalence of bacteriologically-confirmed pulmonary TB in the target population.
+1. To establish the prevalence of bacteriologically confirmed pulmonary TB in the target population.

-• To determine the prevalence of smear positive, culture positive TB
+2. To determine the prevalence of smear positive, culture positive TB.

-• To determine the prevalence of symptoms suggestive of TB
+3. To determine the prevalence symptoms of TB.

 Transmission and Pathogenesis of MDR-TB